SEPTA PCC III: Design

-Essentially, the PCC III is a completely new car built within an old PCC car's shell.
+The PCC III is a completely new car built within an old PCC car's shell.
 All-new motors and brakes based on the PCC B3 truck design have been installed, as well as new air-conditioning units.
 The cars feature control consoles resembling those of SEPTA's modern Kawasaki light rail cars, as well as revised interiors with reused seats from retired SEPTA Volvo-built buses.
 Rollsigns have also been replaced with LED displays.
 In their initial rebuild into PCC IIs, the rear doorway was also widened to include a wheelchair lift, thus making the PCC IIs the first streetcars operated by SEPTA to be ADA-accessible.

 The cars are painted in a unique green, red, and cream livery, nearly identical to that of the PCC cars of SEPTA's predecessor, the Philadelphia Transportation Company, as well as featuring a modified "wing" logo, which features the SEPTA "S" symbol in place of the "P-T-C" lettering.